Application Portfolio Assessment Introduction and Best Practices

 Once the root causes are identified, organizations can implement targeted solutions to mitigate these bottlenecks.
 This may involve optimizing performance, refactoring code, upgrading hardware, or redesigning user interfaces.
 Regular monitoring and ongoing assessment of the application portfolio are crucial to identify any new bottlenecks or pain points that may arise.

-By proactively addressing these issues, organizations can ensure that their application portfolio remains up to date and meets the expectations of their users.
+By proactively addressing these issues, organizations can ensure that their application portfolio remains current and meets users' expectations.

 Read More about APM